 A notice to pilots

-When Wingly flights are once again legally permitted, we advise that they are undertaken following our COVID-secure guidelines below, to ensure our return to flying is as safe as possible.
+We are happy to announce that as per the UK Government guidance, General Aviation (GA) flying can take place.
+This means that Wingly flights are legally permitted, however we still advise that they are undertaken following our COVID-secure guidelines below, to ensure our return to flying is as safe as possible.
+All international GA flights should follow the wider rules of international travel.
 It will also be important to check whether your flying club or airfield has more restrictive measures in place.

 N.B.
 Rules for Wales, Scotland, and Northern Ireland may differ.
 You must only operate within the guidance around recreational flying activities as advised by your government.

-If you are unable to resume Wingly flights even after the 17th of May, we invite you to reschedule any bookings you may receive and get in contact with your passengers.
+If you are unable to resume Wingly flights even after restrictions are eased, we invite you to reschedule any bookings you may receive and get in contact with your passengers.
 We also ask you to update your availability calendar so as not to receive booking requests during this period, which may confuse passengers.

-Regarding the owner pilots and pilots who carry out flights with passengers, in your capacity as the pilot, the resumption of cost-shared flights through our platform remains entirely at your discretion.
+Regarding all Wingly pilots, the resumption of cost-shared flights through our platform remains entirely at your discretion.
 This being said, it is our civic duty to ask you to resume flights while undertaking the greatest caution possible, therefore we invite you to read our safety guidelines at the bottom of this page.

 If you are unable to postpone your flights, you are entirely free to cancel them after discussing this with the passengers.
 Obviously, no fees or penalties are retained.
 Passengers are fully reimbursed within 48 hours of cancellation directly on the payment method used when requesting a reservation.